How To Open Images Into Camera Raw

 The best way to open images into Camera Raw is by using Adobe Bridge, so that's what I'll be using here.
 If you're not yet familiar with Adobe Bridge, I covered the basics, including how to install Bridge, in the previous How To Open Images From Adobe Bridge tutorial.
 Be sure to check that one out before you continue.

-This tutorial is Part 7 in our Opening Images into Photoshop series.
+This is lesson 7 of 10 in Chapter 2 - Opening Images into Photoshop.
 Let's get started!